401-advanced-javascript-dania/data-structures-and-algorithms/README.md

 ## Challenge
 <!-- Description of the challenge -->
-1. append(value) which adds a new node with the given value to the end of the list
+1. Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
-1. insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
-1. insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->